Firebrand tours to the Galaxy

 “I believe I would bow to experience in such a case, thank you for offering,” Steve smiled back.

-As there was no danger of that occurring, the Big Red continued towards the jump point without drama, and as it did so, Steve escorted his guests around the ship and indicated such changes needed to convert this from freighter to small liner.
+As there was no danger of that occurring, the Big Red continued towards the jump point without drama.
+After handing over the controls to the other flight crew; Steve escorted his guests around the ship and indicated such changes needed to convert this from freighter to small liner.

 “So this is a mid-size extension of the one we have on order from Humph?”
 Sartz asked.